zgompert/StripeGenetics/README.md

 # StripeGenetics
-Genomic analyses of color-pattern in *Timema cristinae* with a focus on structural variation and Refugio
+Genomic analyses of color-pattern in *Timema cristinae*, with a focus on comparative genetic architecture between Refugio and Hwy 154

 # Genomes